 Technical Information:

-The testing environment for Omeka-S has been completed and a growing number of collections are now published on the site.
-Together with collection development, there are several ongoing processes to ensure full functionality:
+Together with collection development, there are several ongoing processes to maintain full functionality:

 1. integration with IIIF server (see below),